Henry Woudhuysen: Biography

-Woudhuysen was educated at St. Paul's School, London, and gained a DPhil degree from Lincoln College, Oxford in 1981.
-His thesis title was Leicester's literary patronage: A study of the English court, 1578–1582 and his supervisor was Katherine Duncan-Jones.
+Woudhuysen was educated at St. Paul's School, London, and studied for MA and DPhil degrees at Pembroke College, Oxford.
+His doctoral thesis title was Leicester's literary patronage: A study of the English court, 1578–1582 and his supervisor was Katherine Duncan-Jones.
 His first academic role was at Lincoln College as a Junior Research Fellow in English Literature in 1978 before he joined University College London.

 In 2010, Woudhuysen was elected a Fellow of the British Academy (FBA), the United Kingdom's national academy for the humanities and social sciences.
 Between 1995 and 2020 Woudhuysen served as a general editor for the third series of the Arden Shakespeare.

 The Oxford Companion to the Book which he edited with Michael F. Suarez was published in 2010.

-The Book: A Global History by Woudhuysen and Michael F.Suarez was published in 2013.
+The Book: A Global History by Woudhuysen and Michael F. Suarez was published in 2013.

 In 2023 he gave the Panizzi Lectures at the British Library.